racai-ai/RobinASR/README.md

 ...
 ```

-Then you must modify correspondingly the configuration file located at `deepspeech_pytorch/configs/train_config.py` and start training with:
+Then you must modify correspondingly with your configuration the file located at `deepspeech_pytorch/configs/train_config.py` and start training with:
 ```
 python train.py
 ```